 Grace – Dafont.com free script font – not a true single line font

 Look closely and you will see the small gap between the lines.
-Choosing the right size writing and a medium thick pen will make these fonts perform similar to a single line font.
+Choosing the right size writing and a medium thick pen will make these fonts perform similarly to a single-line font.